biswajit-k/writing/notes.md

 ---
 `session.expunge(obj)` de-attaches object from session.
 So, it won't be synchronized with database(like flushing to DB, etc).
 Also, it won't be affected by session operations.

+---
+whenever abstracting some modification to database(add/update/delete) within a function